lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 else:
     search to the left
 ```
-because if we find the number 6, which is above the first element 4, we know our inflection point is still to the right of us
+because if you find the number 6, which is above the first element 4, you know our inflection point is still to the right of us

 ### Find A Rate
 There are some specific problems like [KoKo Eating Bananas](/docs/leetcode/python/kokoEatingBananas.md) and Elves on Package Line where you basically need to find a rate of something, and then check if that rate suffices

 Koko's eating rate, maybe it's 3 bananas-per-hour, and if that works then we'd look if a higher rate would suffice like 10-per-hour, etc...

-Usually this would mean the rate finding is $O(\log R)$ where $R$ is the rate search space, and then there'd be an input array of size $N$ that we must check through.
+Usually this would mean the rate finding is $O(\log R)$ where $R$ is the rate search space, and then there'd be an input array of size $N$ that you must check through.
 The check function is typically $O(N)$ so in total it's $(O\log R \cdot N)$ versus $O(R \cdot N)$

 Otherwise, you just continuously check the rate instead of "smart searching" using binary search

 ## Structures
-Lists and Tree's are typically the data structures that we see with Binary Search
+Lists and Tree's are typically the data structures that you see with Binary Search

 ### Lists
 There's some gotchas for list, mostly around defining high and low, and different $\le$ vs $\leq$, but altogether the pseudocode is pretty easy